zama-ai/concrete-core/concrete-core/docs/backends/backend_fft.md

 }
 ```

 And that's it!
 You'll notice that the bootstrap is a slow operation: it is actually the bottleneck for performance in TFHE.
-The next tutorial about the [Cuda backend](backend_cuda.md) will show you how to speed up this operation using GPU acceleration.
+The next tutorial about the [Cuda backend](backend\_cuda.md) will show you how to speed up this operation using GPU acceleration.

 ## Large precision programmable bootstrap tutorial

-In this tutorial we will see how to use the FFT backend to run the so-called without padding bit PBS (wop PBS), which makes it possible to apply a programmable bootstrap on ciphertexts encrypting messages with up to 16 bits, without relying on large polynomial sizes.
+In this tutorial, we will see how to use the FFT backend to run the so-called without padding bit PBS (wop PBS), which makes it possible to apply a programmable bootstrap on ciphertexts, encrypting messages with up to 16 bits without relying on large polynomial sizes.

 In the `Cargo.toml` file, you need to add `backend_fft` to the features activated on `concrete-core`: